Chapter 2: Color Theory

 Exit full screenEnter Full screen

-Here is a little summary about those two notions (from Wikipedia) :
+Here is a little summary about those two notions (from Wikipedia):

 Kelvin comparison

-Is there a better way between working in RGB and Kelvin ?
+Is there a better way between working in RGB or Kelvin ?
 I know that this question is quite controversial.
 Some studios almost had a holy war about it.
 In my opinion, it is only a matter of art direction and habits.

-The secret life of pets (Director : Chris Renaud, Art Direction : Colin Stimpson) has been almost entirely lit with Kelvin temperatures to get a natural look.
-This would have been completely impossible on Lego Batman (Director : Chris McKay, Production Designer : Grant Freckelton) because of its saturated yet very original art direction.
+The secret life of pets” (Director: Chris Renaud, Art Direction: Colin Stimpson) has been almost entirely lit with Kelvin temperatures to get a natural look.
+This would have been completely impossible on “Lego Batman” (Director: Chris McKay, Production Designer: Grant Freckelton) because of its saturated and very original art direction.

 Some supervisors prefer to work with Kelvin to avoid unnatural colors.
 It is like a safety net to them.
 I personally prefer RGB.

-Honestly I don’t blame them.
+But, honestly I don’t blame them.

-There is one BIG difference though between these two films : how compositing was used.
+There is one BIG difference though between these two films: how compositing was used.

 I know some people may disagree so let me explain better.
 I am not saying there was no compositing involved on Lego Batman.
-But since we rendered with 3D motion-blur and depth-of-field, it was the first time in my life that I could get the final result in my Render View.
+But since we rendered with 3D motion-blur and depth-of-field, it was the first time in my life that I could get the final result in my render view.

-More on that later.
+More on that in Chapter 9.

 020_colorTheory_090_pets_color_key_FHD